 But if you do decide that going green is right for you, make sure to look for a USDA certification seal.
 Other certifications exist, but not all certifying bodies use the same list of criteria; stick to the USDA seal to ensure your skin cleanser is truly organic [source: Rastogi].
 If you can't find a skin cleanser with the USDA seal, but you still want to buy a product with plant-based ingredients, look for such ingredients on the product label along with waxes, herbs and other extracts.

 Now that you're no longer green behind the ears when it comes to organic skin care products, the choice is yours whether to give them a try.
 Fortunately, there's a lot of information out there about organic choices.
-Use the links on the next page to learn even more.
+Use the links below to learn even more.